Beloved Community gathers each Sunday at noon:

 This church has lots of young people and also under-used grandparents!
 But very few children.
 Come help grow our children and youth program - a curriculum for "peace allies" is under development.
 But if you need family, baby-sitters, relationship connections, that's all ready right now.
 Come see what you think.
 It is a lovely, small, trust-worthy, joyful congregation! :-)

 ~Thursday Circle (on summer break through August) - You are warmly invited to the this weekly expression of "Circle of Trust" practice, on the south side of the metro area.
 Email pastor Vern for more information - firstname.lastname@example.org

 ~Thursday Catholic Worker prayers at the home of Cole and Kaylanne Chandler.
 Optional meal at 6:30, followed by prayers at 7:30. - email@example.com

 ~Pastor Vern is bringing lunch and a Courage & Renewal-based reading to the Beloved Community Village each Thursday at 11:30.
-If you'd like to join in the visit and/or provide food, let him know - firstname.lastname@example.org
+If you'd like to join in the visit, provide food at the Village, or make food for Vern to pick up, let him know - firstname.lastname@example.org

 Mennonite Central Committee, the relief and development arm of our Mennonite denomination, is offering a learning tour to Guatemala and Honduras this fall focusing on issues of migration: